Phase Space Analysis and Thermodynamics of Interacting Umami Chaplygin gas in FRW Universe: Summary and concluding remarks

 \section{Summary and concluding remarks}

-In this work authors have investigated the thermodynamic as well as dynamical behaviour of universe in the context of interacting Umami chaplygin gas(UCG) Dark Energy Model.
-In this section first we have discussed the results obtained from dynamic and themodynamic analysis separately and finally combining these two fold results we have discussed on physically permissible limit of model parameters, which are relevant both from dynamic as well as thermodynamic point of view.\\
+In this work, authors have investigated the thermodynamic as well as dynamical behaviour of the universe in the context of interacting Umami chaplygin gas(UCG) Dark Energy Model.
+In this section, first we discuss the results obtained from dynamic and themodynamic analysis separately and finally combining these two fold results.
+Also, we discuss the physically permissible limit of model parameters, which are relevant both from dynamic as well as thermodynamic point of view.\\